Stan Swamy is dead. How did putting this 84-year-old Parkinson’s patient in jail serve justice?

 Eight months ago, I would eat by myself, do some writing, walk, I could take bath by myself, but all these are disappearing one after another.
 So Taloja jail has brought me to a situation where I can neither write nor go for a walk by myself.
 Someone has to feed me.
 In other words, I am requesting you to consider why and how this deterioration of myself happened.”

-When he fell severly ill in May, Swamy told a friend that the jail only had three ayurvedic doctors on staff for more than 3,000 inmates in Taloja jail near Mumbai and that they were prescribing allopathic medicines.
+When he fell severely ill in May, Swamy told a friend that the jail only had three ayurvedic doctors on staff for more than 3,000 inmates in Taloja jail near Mumbai and that they were prescribing allopathic medicines.
 Some of these complaints are believed to have been the reason behind the transfer of the superintendent of the jail in June.

 It took more than a week in May, however, before the courts would permit the activist to be moved to a competent hospital, where it emerged that he had been infected with Covid-19.
 Swamy later had to be put on the ventilator.
 His demand all along to be allowed to go home to Ranchi and be with his own people was repeatedly denied.